-The vitreous reference method specifies the Farinator only is to be used to assist in determining vitreous/non-vitreous for bleached grains.
-It was agreed to clarify that the Farinator is recommended to be used for the assessment of all vitreous/non-vitreous grains in the sample.
-This then allows other methods to be used by industry for vitreous assessment.
+The previous vitreous reference method specified the Farinator only is to be used to assist in determining vitreous/non-vitreous for bleached grains.
+While the Farinator is recommended to be used for the assessment of all vitreous/non-vitreous grains in the sample, other methods may be used by industry for vitreous assessment.